SHAFTESBURY & DISTRICT

 159 Shaftesbury - Gillingham school journeys only

 By late 2013 the routes had contracted further with only the 37, 39 and 80 remaining in operation by Shaftesbury & District.
 Route 52 Bourton - Hindon - Tisbury - Warminster (Thursdays) was subsequently added.
 By summer 2015 operations now were only on routes 37, 39 and 52.
 The 80 to Frome and Bath had passed to Frome Minibuses on 1st February 2015.
 Note that the weekly route to Salisbury has survived in operation on Tuesdays for 40 years from the very earliest days of Shaftesbury & District.
 All three remaining routes ceased operation after 24 July 2017 following withdrawal of local authority support by Dorset.
-The company is still active in the private hire and wedding business.
+The company is still active in the private hire and wedding business although it is believed that Roger is looking towards retirement.

 |1978 letter heading (not sure about that Leyland National though)!|